Glenuig Inn was renovated in 2008 with sustainability at its heart. We consider the environmental impact of everything we do.

 Waste to landfill

 We work really hard to keep our waste to landfill low by recycling and reusing wherever possible.
 We employ a Packaging Take Back scheme and enjoy huge support for this from our local suppliers.

 Sustainable supply chain management

 We work with our suppliers to get deliveries in as large quantities as possible to reduce the carbon impact of transport.
-We look for suppliers with green credentials, and positively seek out those whose supply ethos aligns with our drive to reduce our reliance upon re-cycling.
+We look for suppliers with green credentials, and positively seek those whose supply ethos aligns with our drive to reduce reliance upon re-cycling.

 Single Use Plastic

 We avoid buying single use plastics and do not offer plastic straws.
 Instead when you stay, we use a natural and organic shower and soap from dispensers in the rooms and we offer a flask of fresh milk for coffee and teas.